codedbyjake/GateKeeper/README.md

 `$wgGatekeeperBlockLinksFromNewUsers`
   <br/>Type: `bool`
   <br/>Default: `true`
   <br/>Enables or disables Gatekeeper’s protection against link posting by new or anonymous users.
-When enabled, users must meet a minimum edit threshold before they are allowed to include links on pages. <br/><br/>
+When enabled, users must meet a minimum edit threshold before they are allowed to include external links on pages. <br/><br/>
 `$wgGatekeeperMinEditsToPostLinks`
   <br/>Type: `int`
   <br/>Default: `5`